kmhost73/brandguard/README.md

 This plan is data-driven, focused, and designed for rapid execution.

 ---
-*Deployment Status: Build configuration fixed.
+*Deployment Status: Authentication layer added.
 Ready for deployment.*